 - What types of accounting systems did you use?

 Bookkeepers in the United States are not legally required to obtain a license, but they can participate in several voluntary certification programs.
-When a candidate is certified or licensed by the National Association of Certified Public Bookkeepers (NACPB) or the American Institute of Professional Bookkeepers (AIPB), it generally means his or her knowledge and skills are up-to-date.
-Ask your candidates if they carry any certifications.
+When candidate are certified or licensed by the National Association of Certified Public Bookkeepers (NACPB) or the American Institute of Professional Bookkeepers (AIPB), it generally means their knowledge and skills are up-to-date.
+Ask them if they carry any certifications.

 An active membership in a professional group also helps a bookkeeper stay current with news, trends and best practices in the industry.
-In addition, members sometimes carry professional indemnity insurance through these groups — added peace of mind for you.
+In addition, members sometimes carry professional indemnity insurance through these groups, which offers added peace of mind for you.

 A good bookkeeper keeps your books clean and makes it easy for you to review and query the entries.
 A bad one leaves your books in shambles and runs away at the first sign of an independent audit.
 So it's no use hiring a bookkeeper you can't trust.
 Do your due diligence and ask for reference checks from accountants who have worked with your bookkeeping candidates.

-For added assurance, you might want to try values-focused interview questions to get a sense of which candidates are the most honest and reliable, such as:
+For added assurance of transparency and accountability, you might want to try values-focused interview questions to get a sense of which candidates are the most honest and reliable, such as:

 - Can you tell me about a time when someone claimed credit for work that you did?
 What did you do about it?